crossfidev/Plexus-Pool/docs/developer/contributing.rst

 ------------

-The purpose of this document is to help contributors get started with the Tezos OCaml codebase.
+The purpose of this document is to help contributors get started with the mineplex OCaml codebase.

 Reporting issues
 ----------------

-The simplest way to contribute to Tezos is to report issues that you may find with the software on `gitlab <https://gitlab.com/tezos/tezos/issues>`__.
+The simplest way to contribute to mineplex is to report issues that you may find with the software on `gitlab <https://gitlab.com/mineplex/mineplex/issues>`__.
 If you are unsure about an issue ask on IRC first and always make sure to search the existing issues before reporting a new one.
-Some info that are probably important to include in the description: the architecture (e.g. *ARM64*), the operating system (e.g. *Debian Stretch*), the network you are connected to (e.g. *Zeronet*), the binary or component (e.g. *tezos-node crashes* or *rpc X returns Y while Z was expected*).
+Some info that are probably important to include in the description: the architecture (e.g. *ARM64*), the operating system (e.g. *Debian Stretch*), the network you are connected to (e.g. *Zeronet*), the binary or component (e.g. *mineplex-node crashes* or *rpc X returns Y while Z was expected*).